phasewalk1/tonic-prost-playground/README.md

 Run Locally
 ---
-I'd like to note that the execution flow of this is not necessarily interesting or dynamic at all - it is simply meant to be a "let's try and hook two services up" example for learning.
+We'd like to note that the executions happening under the hood here are not necessarily _interesting_ or _dynamic_ at all; they weren't designed that way.
+The software provided in this repository was designed only to demonstrate a method for connecting two gRPC servers (server-to-server RPC calls).

-First, let's install the `npm` dependencies for the TypeScript `Tasks` service.
+First, let's install the `npm` dependencies for the TypeScript `Tasks` service, provided by [@mattg1243](https://github.com/mattg1243).

 ```sh
 cd tasks/ && npm i